sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 - Does the organization currently have the skill sets internally to architect, design, build and operate this solution?
 - Does the organization currently have the capacity internally to architect, design, build and operate this solution?

-These last questions, however, do not necessarily mean that the questions mentioned in the precendent section should not be asked subsequently.
+These last questions, however, do not necessarily mean that the questions mentioned in the precedent section should not be asked subsequently.
 It is possible that the organization does not possess the staff with the required skill set or sufficient capacity to deliver internally the IT Solution at a specific point in time.
 When that is the case, proper talent acquisition, retention, and training efforts are required.